QubesOS/qubes-doc/developer/debugging/automated-tests.rst

 **Cancellation**:

 - Sometimes, you might want to cancel a test because it is using outdated code.
 For that, `login to openQA <https://openqa-qubes-os.org/login>` and ask the maintainer for ``cancellation`` permission.
-After being allowed, the cancel button as an `X` near the circle indicating status of the job
+After gaining permission, the cancel button appears as an `X` near the circle indicating status of the job
 - Don't cancel ``install_default_upload@hw*``, it can leave system boot order in weird state, breaks further tests, requiring manual intervention to fix